JohnnyMorganz/StyLua/README.md

 ### Filtering when using stdin

-If you are formatting stdin by specifying `-` as the filename (usually as part of an editor integration) you can optionally provide the filename via `--stdin-filepath` and `--respect-ignores` to use glob filtering via `-g` or via `.styluaignore` to ignore certain files.
+If you are formatting stdin by specifying `-` as the filename (usually as part of an editor integration) you can optionally provide the filename via `--stdin-filepath`.
+To respect glob or `.styluaignore` filtering, pass `--respect-ignores`.

 ```stylua
 stylua --respect-ignores --stdin-filepath src/foo.lua -